psubrambe/wdio-cucumber-framework-5/README.md

-This repository contains automated integration tests for LBG's web apps.
+This repository contains automated integration tests web apps.

 The tests are run against different browsers (either through selenium or zalenium).